AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/running-securely.md

 :::

 If you intend to run AdGuard Home on **your computer only,** select the loopback device (also known as “localhost”).
-It is usually named `localhost`, `lo`, or something similar and has the address `127.0.0.1`.
+It is usually called `localhost`, `lo`, or something similar and has the address `127.0.0.1`.

 If you plan to run AdGuard Home on a **router within a small isolated network,** select the locally-served interface.
 The names can vary, but they usually contain the words `wlan` or `wlp` and have an address starting with `192.168.`.
 You should probably also add the loopback address as well, if you want software on the router itself to use AdGuard Home too.